 An air conditioning unit can cause harm to the environment, especially if regular maintenance is not conducted.
 An AC unit’s refrigerant can leak, and it can cause greenhouse gases which we know are not suitable for the environment.
 Regular maintenance can prevent leakage and save the earth.

 Some companies are strict when it comes to product warranties.
 It can apply to an air conditioning unit.
 To prevent forfeiting your AC unit’s warranty, conduct regular servicing of the unit to maintain its pristine working condition.
 It will allow you to keep the warranty and prevent you from unnecessary expenses for your AC unit.

 The maintenance for air conditioners can also be a do-it-yourself setup if you are confident enough not to call a professional.

 - Clean the External Unit (Condenser and Compressor)

 The air conditioner’s condenser is one of the most important parts of your AC unit.
-It is typically found outside, especially for split type units.
-Regular maintenance helps keep it on top condition.
+It is typically found outside, especially for split-type units.
+Regular maintenance helps keep it in top condition.

 Step 1: Power off the unit/mains.

 Make sure that no power is running when you are cleaning your unit to avoid electrocution.
 To make sure, unplug everything that is connected to your unit.